yusefmosiah/Ahpta/README.md

 ## Objectives

-- [ ] enable public and private conversations between multiple humans and multiple bots
+- [ ] Enable public and private conversations between multiple humans and multiple bots
-- [ ] facilitate a marketplace to rent access to other users bots
+- [ ] Facilitate a marketplace to rent access to other users' bots
-- [ ] enable "breeding" multiple bots together to create a new bot owned in partnership by the owners of the preexisting bots
+- [ ] Enable "breeding" multiple bots together to create a new bot owned in partnership by the owners of the preexisting bots

 ## Run It Yourself